-Most people shy away from high mileage cars because they are “riskier” because they assume that with higher kilometers corresponds with things going wrong.
+Most people shy away from high mileage cars because they are “riskier” because they assume that higher kilometers correspond with things going wrong.

 This works especially well if you are the type of person to buy and sell cars often.
 This is because at higher mileage, the depreciation curve of the car flattens out and you can put extra kilometers on the car without losing too much in value.
 There is only so low a car goes in value.
 As you can read from our used car buying guide – we make a big deal out of depreciation because that’s your biggest cost when buying a car!

-In general, buying a higher mileage newer is better than buying an older car with less miles.
+In general, buying a higher mileage newer is better than buying an older car with fewer miles.
 The reason for this is simple: parts in a car, especially the rubber components deteriorate over time, regardless of mileage.
 It’s entropy at work.
-On top of that, cars are meant to be driven so cars with higher mileage tend to last longer because car tends of lubricate itself more often and burns carbon build up which are all helpful for a long lasting engine.
+On top of that, cars are meant to be driven so cars with higher mileage tend to last longer because car tends to lubricate themselves more often and burns carbon build-up which is all helpful for a long-lasting engine.

-Which brings up the risks involved in this method of buying cars.
-The first one is, because it’s easier to buy higher mileage cars it’s conversely harder to sell them as well.
-Even though you might get a great deal when buying the car, it can be hard to get rid of the car afterwards especially if it’s a luxury car both domestic and import.
+This brings up the risks involved in this method of buying cars.
+The first one is because it’s easier to buy higher mileage cars it’s conversely harder to sell them as well.
+Even though you might get a great deal when buying the car, it can be hard to get rid of the car afterward especially if it’s a luxury car both domestic and import.